Duke of Cornwall: Succession

 The charter that established the estate on 17 March 1337 set out the rule that the duke and possessor of the estate would be the eldest son and heir apparent of the monarch.
 There were some deviations from this rule until a legal case (the Prince's Case) in 1606, which held that the rule should be adhered to.

 When the estate is without a duke, the possessor is the monarch, even if the former duke left surviving descendants.
 The monarch's grandson, even if he is the heir apparent, does not succeed to the dukedom.
-Similarly, no female may ever be duke of Cornwall, even if she is heir presumptive or heir apparent (this becoming a possibility after the commencement of the Succession to the Crown Act 2013).
+Similarly, no female may ever be duke of Cornwall, even if she is heir presumptive or heir apparent (this becoming a much greater possibility after the commencement of the Succession to the Crown Act 2013).

 Under tradition, it is possible for an individual to be Prince of Wales, and heir apparent, without also holding the position of Duke of Cornwall.
 The title 'Prince of Wales' is the traditional title of the heir apparent to the throne, granted at the discretion of the sovereign, though not automatically, and is not restricted to the eldest son.

 For example, after the death of Frederick, Prince of Wales, George II's heir apparent was his grandson George (Frederick's eldest son and the future George III).
 The young Prince George was created Prince of Wales but did not become Duke of Cornwall because he was the king's grandson, rather than his son.
 When the sovereign has no legitimate son, or when the heir apparent is not the sovereign's son, the estates of the duchy revert to the Crown until a legitimate son is born or until the accession of a new monarch who has a son.

 James Francis Edward Stuart, son of James II, was born Duke of Cornwall in 1688.
 Although his father lost the throne, James Francis Edward was not deprived of his own titles and honours as a result of his father's deposition.
 Instead, from the (prevailing) Hanoverian perspective, it was as a result of his claiming his father's lost thrones that James was attainted for treason on 2 March 1702, and his titles were thus forfeited under English law.
 However, from the (minority) Jacobite perspective, on his father's death in 1701 the duchy was merged with the Crown.